dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 }

-C++ Note

-In C++, it is common to prefix instance fields with an underscore or a fixed letter.
+C++ Note: In C++, it is common to prefix instance fields with an underscore or a fixed letter.
 (The letters m and x are common choices.)
 For example, the salary field might be called _salary, mSalary, or xSalary.
 Java programmers don't usually do that.

-4.6.6 Calling Another Constructor
+#### 4.6.6 Calling Another Constructor

 The keyword this refers to the implicit parameter of a method.
 However, this keyword has a second meaning.